 When you think of Texas, you might think of cow pastures, windmills, miles of flat land, and small town after small town.
 But did you know one of the most underrated US national parks is located in West Texas?

 Big Bend National Park is an incredible natural wonder waiting to be explored.
-If you’re looking for a place to camp, hike, stargaze, and disconnect from life's hustle, then Big Bend National Park is the perfect place for you.
+If you’re looking for a place to camp, hike, stargaze, and admire wildlife, then Big Bend National Park is the perfect place for you.

 Are you ready to experience this gorgeous national park?
 Below I cover how to get to the park, the best time to visit, the best hikes in Big Bend National Park, the weather, and more.
 Keep reading to find out how to plan an epic adventure to Big Bend.